Last Updated on May 30, 2026 by John Berry

 Libration fading

-The the signal returned is not at a steady level.
+As is implied by the term fading, the the signal returned to Earth is not at a steady level.
 By way of analogy, a car moving in a city, using a receiver tuned to a broadcast FM radio station (or any other for that matter), receives multiple signal reflections from its surroundings.
-The aggregate signal received follows a Rayleigh frequency distribution with deep fades at a period of half a wavelength.
+The aggregate received signal follows a Rayleigh frequency distribution with deep fades at a period of half a wavelength.
 The signal level with position is shown below.
 Position is that of the car doing the receiving.

 Changes in libration